 Step 2: Create a Mood Board

-Mood boards are used to plan out the visual elements of the film before shooting.
+Mood boards are used to plan out the visual elements of the video before shooting.
 This includes things like lighting, colour scheme, textures, location, props and action or movement shots.
-The photos included on this board will be used to guide the various scenes and visual elements captured throughout the brand film.
+The photos included on this board will be used to guide the various scenes and visual elements captured throughout the brand video.

 Mood boards also help to ensure that both the client and videographer are on the same page in terms of the overall visual direction both before and during filming.